gary-archer/oauth.mobilesample.ios/DevelopmentWebServer/README.md

 Sign into Xcode with your own Apple account and select the `Automatically manage signing` option.\
 Run the simulator and then the MacBook `Finder / Applications / Utilities / Console` app.\
-Select the simulator in the left hand panel then run the mobile code sample.\
+Select the simulator in the left hand panel of the console app and then run the mobile code sample.\
 Filter the console tool's output on `mobile.authsamples.com`, to see `swcd` output like this:

 ```text